W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ²The confusion between your real creation and what you have made of yourself is so profound that it has become literaly impossible for you to know anything.
 ³Knowledge is always stable, and it is quite evident that you are not [stable].
 ⁴Nevertheless, you are perfectly stable as God created you.
-⁵In this sense [being stable as God created you], when your behaviour is unstable, you are disagreeing with God’s idea of your creation.
+⁵In this sense [being stable as God created you], when your behavior is unstable, you are disagreeing with God’s idea of your creation.
 ⁶You can do this [disagree with God’s idea of your creation] if you choose, but you would hardly want to do it [disagree with God’s idea of your creation] if you were in your right mind.
 :::